OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "A place where completed projects are archived permanently", "A remote server that only stores backups of projects" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "A repository acts as a central hub for your project files."
+                    "A repository stores files and their history, it doesn't generate code.", "A repository acts as a central hub for your project files.", "Repositories track ongoing development, not just archiving.", "Repositories are more dynamic than simple backups."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "In GitHub, what can you do with repositories?",